 - brown rice with zucchini, carrots, corn and coconut oil.

 - What Vegetables Can Dogs Eat?
-10 Best Vegetables Dogs Can Eat
+Our List of Best Vegetables Dogs Can Eat